Jai-Singh-yk/Portfolio/README.md

 #  🗺 Jai Singh's Data Portfolio

 Welcome to my data portfolio!

-This repository provides a curated overview of my **end-to-end data projects**, covering **Excel, SQL, Power BI, and Tableau**.
-Each project focuses on transforming raw data into **clear, actionable insights** through analysis, visualization, and storytelling.
+Here I showcase the pojects i have worked on

 ---